Yanxxx/Projects/README.md

         <img width="300" src="images/ai-forestry/drone/display.gif" alt="Project Icon" style="vertical-align: middle; margin-right: 0px;">
       </td>
       <td align="left" width = "70%">
-        **Objective**: To develop an in-house drone platform to mitigate potential DJI drone restrictions.
+        Objective: To develop an in-house drone platform to mitigate potential DJI drone restrictions.

 In light of DJI drone restrictions in certain U.S. states, we developed a custom forestry drone tailored for high-payload applications (up to 40 kg).
 The drone is designed for long-range operations (30 km patrol range, up to global control via 5G).
 It can carry diverse sensor arrays to support pest control, disease monitoring, and branch pruning tasks.
 The 10 km visual control radius ensures reliable near-ground operation.
 This drone serves as a hardware platform for ForestAI data collection.
       </td>